Free Twitter Analytics

 Google does this with Adwords; Twitter does this with “Twitter Cards.”
 Twitter cards track how many apps are installed, how many clicks happen, and how many tweets are retweeted.

-In general, the third-party free Twitter analytics tools are vastly superior to the official Twitter tools and they are more focused on information and less focused on selling advertising.
+In general, the third-party free Twitter analytics tools are vastly superior to the official Twitter tools and they are more focused on information and less on selling advertising.

-4. Free Twitter Analytics Tool: Hootsuite
+4. Free X / Twitter Analytics Tool: Hootsuite

 Hootsuite has a free plan to allow users to have access to their Twitter analytics tools.

-Hootsuite has a Free Plan to Allow Users to Have Access to their Twitter Analytics Tools
+Hootsuite has a Free Plan to Allow Users to Have Access to their Twitter Analytics Tools.

 Here are some of the exceptional features of Hootsuite: